 Founded in 1881, the American Spaniel Club (ASC) is the first club devoted to one breed of dogs in the United States and possibly, the world.
 The breed is the Cocker Spaniel and the club has been respected in the dog world both in the show ring, field, performance events and most particularly –at home with the family.

 Originally named The American Cocker Spaniel Club, the organizational committee included D. J.L.
-Morrill, Chair, James Watson and A. McCollom.
+Morrill, Chair, James Watson (1881 picture to the left) and A. McCollom.
 A. H. Moore from Philadelphia was elected as the first president in February 1881 with George D. Macdougall of Whitestone, Long Island, New York, the first secretary .

 For decades, spaniel breeds were sorted by weight.
 If a dog weighed 28 pounds or more, it was a Field or Springer Spaniel.
 If less, it was a Cocker Spaniel and scales were kept ringside at shows like wickets are today for measuring height.
 By 1908 the now American Spaniel Club established breed standards to better define what made a Cocker a Cocker and not a Field or Springer Spaniel. (link to first Cocker Spaniel breed standard)